MagGenix/RTD-thermometer/README.md

 Assembly involved wiring the MAX31865 to the default SPI pins on the RP2040 USB Host and stacking the OLED on the microcontroller through the perma-proto board.
 Note that depending on the PT100 probe used, traces may need to be cut and/or jumpers may need to be soldered on the MAX31865 breakout board.
 Please see Adafruit's instructions for this.

 I designed a case to fit the device I built.
 If it helps, files (STEP and 3MF) are supplied with this repository.
+I powered the device using a LiPo battery from Adafruit so it could be used for a couple hours away from a charger (i.e. during experiments).

 ## Code
 This code heavily uses examples and libraries from Adafruit's TinyUSB library and MAX31865 library (as well as the SH110X library for the display)!